4. CALYPSO Parameters

 Define the percentage of scouts, employees, and onlookers, in which:

-• scouts chooose a different space groups
+• scouts choose a different space groups

 • onlookers choose a different combination of the wyckoff positions